LuckyChimp/react-product-page/README.md

 ### Useful resources

 - [Hammer.js](https://hammerjs.github.io/) - It's the first time I worked with this library.
-Hammer.js ist very very simple and intuitive to work with.
+Hammer.js is very very simple and intuitive to work with.

 ## Author